Matthew 5:13-20, salt, light, and law

 The fifth of the Ten Commandments commands us to honour our parents.
 The Bible teaches that a child can do this by accepting their paternal authority and paying attention to their wisdom.
 That way the child begins to espouse their family’s values.
 When it works well, this process can ensure that godly values are passed from generation to generation and that children enter adulthood well equipped to meet life’s challenges and contribute to the well-being of the community in which they live.

 The bracketing of these verses between two highly structured sections, the Beatitudes and the Antitheses, seems designed to highlight this passage.
 Seven blessings on those who have obeyed their Heavenly Father, balanced by six corrections for those whose behaviour has failed to take account of their Heavenly Father’s nature.
 Between which, at the heart of the process, lies the Law.
-Seven and six were symbolic numbers, associated with perfection and imperfection accordingly.
+The seven/six division itself being significant, for seven and six were symbolic numbers, associated with perfection and imperfection accordingly.